aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotnumbericrangegroupsettings/_index.md

 ### getEnd() {#getEnd--}

+<b>@deprecated.</b> Please use the 'end' property instead.
 Gets the end number of the group.

 ```javascript
 getEnd() : number;